wevote/WeVoteCordova/README.md

 1. Configure the Cordova CDVLaunchScreen to use the LaunchStoryboard

     In Xcode, click on the WeVoteCordova path in the left pane, which displays the 'General' editor.

     Under 'Deployment Info', 'Main Interface', select `CDVLaunchScreen.storyboard`

     Under 'App Icons and LaunchImages' click on the pulldown for 'Launch File Screen' and select the only option that is available:
     `CDVLaunchScreen`.

     ![ScreenShot](docs/images/CDVLaunchScreenConfiguration.png)

 1. Define the `wevotetwitterscheme` in XCode

     The `wevotetwitterscheme` allows Safari to respond to our `wevotetwitterscheme://` custom scheme on the OAuth response when logging into Twitter.
 This has to be manually configured in Xcode.
 The scripted installation of the Cordova plugin for Facebook has already defined one custom scheme by this point, but we need to manually configure the scheme that is needed for Twitter.

     In Xcode, select under Resources, the WeVoteCordova-info.plist, then under 'URL Types'/'Item 0'/'URL Schemes' you press the + button on 'Item 0' (the facebook oauth scheme) which opens an entry field for 'Item 1' where you enter `wevotetwitterscheme` and press Enter or click somewhere else to save,

     ![ScreenShot](docs/images/XcodeDefine-wevotetwitterscheme.png)

     You can test the custom scheme if you want to, by opening Safari in the simulator and typing in `wevotetwitterscheme://` in a URL and it should open the WeVoteCordova app.

     No need to save in the Xcode IDE.
 Next time the app starts, all these images should be in place.

     You have a fully configured WeVoteCordova app running in your simulator!
 Next step is to connect your new WeVoteCordova directory to Git.

 ## Git setup
 1. On github.com, fork WeVoteCordova to your account.
 Navigate to https://github.com/wevote/WeVoteCordova and then click the "Fork" button in the upper right corner.

 1. Execute the following commands from your WeVoteCordova directory

+    **Be sure to substitute your forked remote for the one for SailingSteve !**
     ```
     git init
     git checkout -b develop
-    git add -all
+    git add --all
     git commit --allow-empty -m "initial commit"
     git remote add upstream https://github.com/wevote/WeVoteCordova.git
     git remote add origin https://github.com/SailingSteve/WeVoteCordova.git
     git remote -v
-    git fetch
+    git fetch --all
+    git reset --hard upstream/develop
+    git pull upstream develop
+    git push origin develop --force
     ```
     What it looks like in the terminal: